FactomProject/Overview_Build/README.md

 1. npm install

-2. nodemon server.js
+2. node server.js

 3. in another terminal tab:
    npm run start

-To add IP addresses go into the *.env* file and CAREFULLY read the instructions!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+To add IP addresses go into the _.env_ file and CAREFULLY read the instructions!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 The one default IP is `localhost:8088` which is factomds' api port